MerlinZCC/Weekly-Planner/README.md

 ## Key Accomplishments

-- Led a cross-functional team of 10 developers to create a smooth and user-friendly task management experience, resulting in positive user feedback and a streamlined development process.
+- Coordinated with a cross-functional team of 10 developers as part of a Software Engineering course to create a smooth and user-friendly task management experience, resulting in positive user feedback and a streamlined development process.
 - Spearheaded the implementation of CRUD operations, ensuring 100% data persistence across sessions via local storage, significantly enhancing user experience.
 - Designed and integrated the front-end and back-end components, ensuring a seamless and intuitive interface for managing tasks.